stonymahony/german-zip-codes/README.md

 ## Usage
 If there is no match, an empty array will be returned.
-Their are no error handling implemented yet.
+There are no error handling implemented yet.

 const zipCode = require('german-zip-codes')